-While I’m panicking, wanting to hide and avoid everything that must be done, while I try and intentionally calm my breathing, He’s reminding me that I am not my emotions.
-I am not my chemical imbalance.
+While I’m panicking, wanting to hide and avoid everything that must be done, while I try and intentionally calm my breathing, while I do everything I know to reduce the anxiety I am experiencing, He is reminding me that I am not my emotions.
+I am not my chemical imbalances or physical deficiencies.
 I’m not my hormonal issues.
-I’m not my diagnosis.
-I am not my nutritional deficiencies or my broken DNA.
+I am not my diagnosis.
+I am not my nutritional sensitivities or broken DNA.

 I’m seen.
 I’m held.
-And I’m found in the eyes of those who love me and the One who lives in me… and so are you.
+And I’m found in the eyes of those hwo love me and the One who lives in me… and so are you.

 That’s the powerful promise of peace.
 He walks across relentless waves.
 He stands steady in the midst of the storm.
 We focus on Him calming and calling out for the winds and waves to obey… and they do.
 But peace remains steady all the while.
 That’s peace in us.
 HE’s steady even when storms are raging around us or within us.
 He’s with us both even now, friend.
 Even now.

 I’m a best-selling author and full-time work at home momma writing and raising my family with my husband, Jared, just outside of Nashville.
 I connect women with real hope.

 my new book